ImperialCollegeLondon/ReCoDE-BLE-Neighbour-Discovery-Protocol-nRF52/notebooks/demo_connect.md

 In the BLE GATT service, the peripheral functions as the **server**, while the central acts as the **client**.

 For the **central/client** device, **LED1** serves an additional purpose: it reflects the button state received from the server via indications.
-When a button pressed indication is received, LED1 turns on.
-When a button released message is received, LED1 turns off.
+When a "button pressed" indication is received, LED1 turns on.
+When a "button released" message is received, LED1 turns off.
 This provides real-time, visible feedback that the central device is successfully receiving and interpreting the server's characteristic updates.

 ## Server